andrelom/endless/README.md

 # Endless

-An alchemy of ideas for projects using Sitecore JSS.
+Endless ideas for projects using Sitecore.

 ## Project Status